suurjaak/grepros/README.md

 grepros
 =======

-grep for ROS bag files and live topics.
+grep for ROS bag files and live topics: read, filter, export.

 Searches through ROS messages and matches any message field value by regular expression patterns or plain text, regardless of field type.